Pathfinder - The Cleric Handbook

 - Protection: A lot of cleric spells grant Deflection bonuses to AC, and they obviously won't stack with your ring.

-- Metamagic Extend, Lesser: Many cleric spells with hours/level durations are 3rd-level or less.
+- Metamagic Extend, Lesser: Many crucial cleric buffs are 3rd-level or less, including several communal spells.
 If you can't spare a feat for Extend Spell, a rod can be a nice substitute.
 Once the durations are long enough, you can cast extended spells at night before you go to sleep and the durations will last well into the next day.

 - Cure Light Wounds: A classic pitall of DnD-style games is thinking of clerics as healbots.
 While they have the best healing options in the game, devoting all of their spells to restoring hit points is a tragic waste of resources.